MicrosoftDocs/Hololens/hololens/hololens-insider.md

 > Setting both DailyRecurrent and WeeklyRecurrent configurations on same device is not supported.
 >
 > Setting Reboot CSP through “Settings catalog” will be supported soon, until then please refer to using custom OMA-URI.
+>
+> Actual time of the reboot will be around 2 minutes later than the time set in the configuration.
+E.G. If you specify 10:00, the reboot will occur at 10:02.
+This is expected and intentional, this delay is present for operations preserving state and communication.

 ### Update available notification